jgscott/SDS323/slides/01_warmup/01_warmup.md

 font-family: 'Gill Sans'
 transition: none

-A bit of probability and a bit of R
+A bit of probability and a bit of R to get the semester started.

 <style>
 .small-code pre code {